KDMD (TV)

-KDMD (channel 33) is a television station in Anchorage, Alaska, United States, affiliated with Ion Television and Telemundo.
-The station is owned by Ketchikan Television, and maintains studios on East 66th Avenue near the Seward Highway in Anchorage; its transmitter is located in Eagle River.
+KDMD (channel 33) is a television station in Anchorage, Alaska, United States, affiliated with Ion Television and MeTV.
+The station is owned by Bridge Media Networks, and maintains studios on East 66th Avenue near the Seward Highway in Anchorage; its transmitter is located in Eagle River.

 History

 The station debuted on the air on October 1, 1989, with a mix of religious, classic TV and paid programming before joining Pax TV (the original name for Ion) in 1998.
 Today, it airs Ion and a variety of local programming.
 From 2002 to 2006, KDMD carried Seattle Mariners baseball via the Mariners Television Network.

 In June 2007, the station began broadcasting Telemundo on a digital subchannel, making it the first Spanish-language broadcast station in Alaska.
+This affiliation ended in 2025.

+On December 11, 2023, it was announced that Ketchikan TV would sell KDMD, sister station KTNL-TV in Sitka, and three low-power stations to Bridge News LLC, backed by entrepreneur Manoj Bhargava, for $2.4 million.
+The sale was completed on March 12, 2024.

 KDMD-DT3

-KDMD-DT3 (branded on-air as MeTV Alaska) is the MeTV-affiliated third digital subchannel of KDMD, broadcasting in standard definition on channel 33.3.
+KDMD-DT3 (branded MeTV Alaska) is the MeTV-affiliated third digital subchannel of KDMD, broadcasting in standard definition on channel 33.3.
 In addition to MeTV programming, the subchannel broadcasts a mix of local Alaskan programming daily from both professional and amateur video producers.
 Until 2010, KDMD-DT3 operated as a separate station on analog UHF channel 38 under the calls KACN-LP.
-On April 24, 2014, KACN became a MeTV affiliate.
+On April 24, 2014, KDMD-DT3 became a MeTV affiliate.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: